UmaProjects/NLP-Topic-Modeling/README.md

 # Data:

-The dataset we are using here is a list of over one million news headlines published over a period of 15 years.
+The dataset I am using here is a list of over one million news headlines published over a period of 15 years.

 # Gensim: